Ireland’s Contribution to EFSA

 The Panel on Food Contact Materials, Enzymes, Flavourings and Processing Aids (CEF)* evaluates the safety of chemical substances added to food or used in food packaging, and related processes.
 The Panel's work mainly concerns substances and processes evaluated by EFSA before their use can be authorised in the EU.

-- Prof John Kearney, Lecturer, Dublin Institute of Technology has been selected as a Member of the Scientific Panel on Dietetic Products, Nutrition and Allergies
+- Prof John Kearney, Lecturer, Technological University Dublin has been selected as a Member of the Scientific Panel on Dietetic Products, Nutrition and Allergies

 The Panel on Dietetic Products, Nutrition and Allergies (NDA)* deals with questions related to dietetic products, nutrition and food allergies as well as associated subjects such as novel foods.